How to Apply for Disability Benefits (SSDI) in Pennsylvania

 Each year, hundreds of thousands of disabled Pennsylvanians apply for monthly disability benefits through social security programs administered by the Social Security Administration, or SSA.
 If you have a health condition which prevents you from working, depending on factors like your employment history and financial resources you may be eligible for SSI (Supplemental Security Income), or SSDI (Social Security Disability Insurance), both of which provide federal financial assistance.
-The SSA reports that as of December 2013, nearly 400,000 Pennsylvania residents were approved for benefits.

 However, while numerous applicants are successful, many more are rejected.
 In Pennsylvania, only about 32% of claims are accepted after the initial application is made.
 The SSA’s eligibility criteria are notoriously strict, and there are plentiful technical and medical reasons a claim might be denied.
 When you’re up against such challenging odds, you need to take every possible step to make your claim as strong and compelling as it can be.
 The more you understand the application process, the better equipped you will be to deal with the social security system.

 The experienced Pennsylvania disability benefits lawyers of Young, Marr & Associates can help you prepare.
 To schedule a confidential legal consultation completely free of charge, call our law offices right away at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania.

 The Differences Between Social Security Disability (SSDI) and Supplemental Social Security Income (SSI) Benefits